how to navigate Breast reconstruction as a Mother of young kids:

 - or a combination of both.

 You may be able to have an immediate reconstruction at the same time as your mastectomy or delayed reconstruction weeks, months, or even years after your mastectomy.
 Knowing the advantages and disadvantages of the different types and timing of reconstruction will help you choose the best option for you.
-Having talked to many plastic surgeons, I created a guide that explores breast reconstruction options and timing.
-The guide reflects my experience and opinions and doesn’t replace the medical advice from your care team.
-Click the button below to learn more.

-2. Empower Yourself:
+2. Advocate for Yourself:

 3. Make a Decision